mesudip/certapi/README.md

 # CertApi

 CertApi is a Python package for requesting SSL certificates from ACME.
-This is supposed to be used as a base library for building other tools, or to integrate Certificate creation feature in you app.
+This is to be used as a base library for building other tools, or to integrate Certificate creation feature in you app.

 > ⚠️ Warning: This project is not polished for production use.
 Please stay tuned for the LTS `v1.0.0` release.